-Trisomy 21 Research Society (T21RS) is a non-profit society (in Dutch: vereniging) established under the laws of the Netherlands, having its registered office in the municipality of Groningen and its principal place of business over there at Hanzeplein 1 (9713 GZ), listed in the trade register under number 60501162 (KvK Netherlands Chamber of Commerce number).
-The articles of association, i.e. the statute, can be downloaded here.
+Trisomy 21 Research Society (T21RS) is a non-profit society (in Dutch: vereniging) established under the laws of the Netherlands, having its registered statutory seat in the municipality of Groningen, and its principal place of business at the Wageningen University & Research, Stippeneng 4, 6708 WE Wageningen, listed in the trade register under number 60501162 (KvK Netherlands Chamber of Commerce number).
+The articles of association, i.e. the statutes, can be downloaded here.

 Trisomy 21 Research Society